salmansidd/vehicles-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## End-2-End Testing Guide

-In the './cypress' directory, you can run the following commands using a terminal:

-### `npm run cy:run`

-Runs all the integration tests in the terminal.

-### `npm run cy:open`

-Runs all the integration tests in a separate browser.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).